node-red/node-red-nodes/io/ping/README.md

     npm install node-red-node-ping

 **Gotchas**

- 1 This won't run on Ubunti Snap as the strict container does not allow spawning of external commands (like ping).
+ 1 Ubuntu Snap containers are strict and do not like giving external commands (like ping) external access.
+To allow ping to work you must manually add the network-observe interface

+     sudo snap connect node-red:network-observe

  2 On some versions on Raspbian (Raspberry Pi) `ping` seems to be a root only command.
 The fix is to allow it as follows